smgandhi-18/SPI_fpga/README.md

-# Loop Back Connection Management
+# SPI Loop Back Connection Management

 This repository contains code for managing loop back connections between UART and SPI interfaces on a Xilinx board.
 The loop back connections allow data to be transmitted from one interface and received back on the same interface for testing and debugging purposes.